shakebugs/shake-docs/docs/android/configuration-and-data/email.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-The *Email* field is part of the SDK [New ticket](android/screens/new-ticket-screen.md) screen.
-It's optional and allows your users to leave their email address with the report they're submitting.
+>The Email field is an element of the SDK [New ticket screen](android/screens/new-ticket-screen.md) screen.
+It's optional and allows your users to leave their email address with the ticket they're submitting.

 ## Hide the *Email* field
 Use the following method if you don't want to show this field in the SDK: